Argyll and Bute (Scottish Parliament constituency)

-Argyll and Bute (Gaelic: Earra-Ghàidheal agus Bòd) is a constituency of the Scottish Parliament (Holyrood) covering most of the council area of Argyll and Bute.
+Argyll and Bute (Gaelic: Earra-Ghàidheal agus Bòd) is a county constituency of the Scottish Parliament covering most of the council area of Argyll and Bute.
 It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-It is also one of eight constituencies in the Highlands and Islands electoral region, which elects seven additional members, in addition to the eight constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Highlands and Islands electoral region, which elects seven additional members, in addition to the eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

 The seat has been held by Jenni Minto of the Scottish National Party since the 2021 Scottish Parliament election.

 Electoral region

-The Argyll and Bute constituency is part of the Highlands and Islands electoral region; the other seven constituencies are Caithness, Sutherland and Ross, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney, Shetland and Skye, Lochaber and Badenoch.
+The Argyll and Bute constituency is part of the Highlands and Islands electoral region.
+The other seven constituencies in this region are Caithness, Sutherland and Ross, Inverness and Nairn, Moray, Na h-Eileanan an Iar, Orkney, Shetland and Skye, Lochaber and Badenoch.
 The region covers most of Argyll and Bute council area, all of the Highland council area, most of the Moray council area, all of the Orkney Islands council area, all of the Shetland Islands council area and all of Na h-Eileanan Siar.